KajalDeore04/Gemini/README.md

 The `run` function takes a single argument, `prompt`, which is the input text for the conversational AI model.
 The function returns a promise that resolves to the response from the model as a string.

-## Troubleshooting

-- Make sure to replace `Your API Key` with your actual Google Cloud API key.
-- Check the console output for any error messages.
-- Consult the [Google Generative AI API documentation](https://cloud.google.com/generative-ai) for more information on error handling and troubleshooting.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more information.